numpy/numpy/doc/neps/nep-0041-improved-dtype-support.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Proposed changes to the UFunc machinery will be part of NEP 43.
+However, the following changes will be necessary
+(see :ref:`NEP 40 <NEP40>`
-However, the following changes will be necessary (see `NEP 40 <NEP40>`_ for a detailed description of the current implementation and its issues):
+for a detailed description of the current implementation and its issues):

 * The current UFunc type resolution must be adapted to allow better control for user-defined dtypes as well as resolve current inconsistencies.